sofiayem/rtd-doc-tests/docs/source/requester.rst

    .. tab-container:: Golang
       :title: Golang: Main.go

-      .. tip:: In Golang, to encode the key into a PEM format, first, convert it into ASN.1 DER using the ``x509`` library.
+      .. tip:: In Golang, to encode the key into the PEM format, first, convert it into ASN.1 DER using the ``x509`` library.

       .. code-block:: Go
          :linenos: